robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 ## Now it's your turn

 It's up to us to figure out where these standards should go and what best practices will guide them.
-Give Polymer a shot, and also look at Mozilla's alternative to Polymer, X-tags (which has support all the way down to Internet Explorer 9).
+Give <a href="http://www.polymer-project.org/">Polymer</a> a shot, and also look at Mozilla's alternative to Polymer, <a href="http://www.x-tags.org/">X-tags</a> (which has support all the way down to Internet Explorer 9).

 Also, make sure you reach out to [the developers at Google](https://groups.google.com/forum/#!forum/polymer-dev) and [Mozilla](https://bugzilla.mozilla.org/show_bug.cgi?id=889230) who are driving the bus on these standards.
 It'll take our feedback to properly mold these tools into something we all want to use.